 The following cache regions may also only be stored in memory cache.
-These cache regions may be configured to use Guava cache or Timed Memory, but should not be configured to use H2 cache, Redis, or custom cache providers:
+These cache regions may be configured to use Caffeine cache, Guava cache, or Timed Memory, Hazelcast cache (embedded cache), but should NOT be configured to use H2 cache, Redis, Hazelcast cache (client cache), or custom cache providers:

 Selecting Cache Providers

 The dotCMS distribution includes the following cache providers.
 Click the links in the table for more information about each cache provider.

 |Cache||Cache Location||Cache Provider Class Name|